 It’s not to say that it can’t be done, and a time off spreadsheet can do the job, but human error will be looming around the corner when requests flow into your inbox.

 That’s where giving your team the ability to self-serve will be essential.
-With employee self-service, they’ll be able to send in a request that you’ll approve or deny in one click – with automatic notifications if someone else has booked time off on the same dates.
+With self-service HR software, they’ll be able to send in a request that you’ll approve or deny in one click – with automatic notifications if someone else has booked time off on the same dates.

 If plans change and they need to cancel or amend their request, they just have to log into the software – their allowance is calculated by the system.